SkylineCommunications/Skyline.DataMiner.VisualStudioTemplates/README.md

 This repository contains DataMiner templates that can be used with Visual Studio and the dotnet CLI.

-## Collaboration project
-This is the collaboration project being used to develop this: [NetInsight - Partner Management](https://collaboration.dataminer.services/project/14770/list)
-More details about the test setup can be found at TBD (link to internal-docs).

 ## Solution Templates

 ### SRM Function Solution